Best Travel Guitar – Small and Amazing

 GEARANK

-91 out of 100.
-Incorporating 300+ ratings and reviews.
+Incorporating 925+ ratings and reviews.

-To get rid of the extra bulk and width of electric guitars, some manufacturers have opted for more streamlined headless designs.
-Case in point is the Eart GW2, which allows for standard 25.5" scale length playability, while having a travel-friendly small profile.
+To get rid of the extra bulk and width of electric travel guitars, some manufacturers have opted for more streamlined headless designs.

 The guitar’s body is crafted from roasted Padauk, a reddish brown wood that’s similar to rosewood in terms of durability and looks.

 Other features include having a rosewood fingerboard with zero fret, and a fixed hardtail bridge.
+It’s got stainless steel frets, which are quite durable and ensure smooth playability, especially when performing bends.

-Finally, the Eart GW2 Headless comes with a relatively affordable price tag given its unique design.
+Finally, the Eart GW2 Headless comes with a relatively affordable price tag, given its unique design.

 Specifications: